seshadrilab/tcrconvert/docs/source/faq.rst

 TCRconvert essentially performing a pandas ``merge`` between the input data and a lookup table that includes the naming conventions for each gene.
 These lookup tables are constructed from IMGT reference FASTA files and account for the specific naming peculiarities of each platform.
-They are located under ``tcrconvert/data/``.
+The built-in lookup tables are located under ``tcrconvert/data/``.

 What input columns are required?